 This course is designed to give research students the chance to confront and discuss ethical issues they will face as professional scientists.
 Such a course is felt to be necessary in view of the sensitivity of society to the perceived misbehaviour of scientists, the complex relationship between scientific issues and society and the increasing pressure on scientists in a competitive environment.

-All sessions are from 5 to 6pm in the Zoology Tea Room and consist of an informal presentation (approx. 10 mins), setting out the issues and questions, after which the topic will be opened for discussion.
+All sessions are from 5 to 6pm in the Part II Lecture Theatre and consist of an informal presentation (approx. 10 mins), setting out the issues and questions, after which the topic will be opened for discussion.

 “Cloning, Cell Replacement and Human Embryos.”

 02 February - Dr Rosie Trevelyan

 “The Ethics of Gender Equality: Implications for Women in Science.”

 23 February - Professor Derek Smith